tiequan12345/tiequan-pnl-webapp/PRD.md

 	•	Rate limiting and brute-force protection are nice-to-have, not required for MVP.
 	•	Auth and routing changes must integrate with the existing `app/page.tsx` shell so that the post-login experience retains the current layout and styling.

+Current implementation (Phase 0):
+	•	Single-user auth is implemented via an `APP_PASSWORD` environment variable that the `/api/login` route validates against the submitted password.
+	•	The `/login` page presents a password form that POSTs to `/api/login`; on success, the handler issues an `app_session` HTTP‑only cookie used to identify the active session.
+	•	`middleware.ts` enforces authentication for all non‑public routes, redirecting unauthenticated requests to `/login?redirect=...` while allowing `/login`, `/api/login`, Next.js internals (e.g. `/_next`), static assets, and `/api/health` to remain publicly accessible.

 ⸻

 4.5 Non‑Functional Requirements